-Sex Roles in Contemporary America
+Sex Roles in Contemporary America (3 credits)

 Explores the changing roles of the sexes that have occurred from 1900 to the present.
 Includes sexual and social mores, inhibitions towards sexuality, and the influence of society and religion.
 Discusses psychological and emotional implications regarding sexuality for males and females and how to deal with them.
+Lecture: 3 hours per week.